-EXO’s Kai Could Star In Korean Drama ‘Andante’ And His Fans Are Not Happy– Are Kpop Idols Getting Too Many Drama Roles?
+EXO’s Kai Could Star In Korean Drama ‘Andante’ And His Fans Are Not Happy– Are K-pop Idols Getting Too Many Drama Roles?

 As All Kpop notes, since the initial announcement of Kai’s potential role in Andante, KBS has stated that the role is still “in discussion.”
 Whether that was in direct response to the backlash against the news is unknown at this point.

-News of Kai’s latest potential foray into acting comes after he made headlines with a revelation that he never actually wanted to be a kpop star in the first place.
+News of Kai’s latest potential foray into acting comes after he made headlines with a revelation that he never actually wanted to be a K-pop star in the first place.

-As Inquisitr previously reported, Kai’s original ambition was to be a ballet dancer but after some encouragement from his father, he went to an audition hosted by SM Entertainment.
-It’s not hard to imagine the EXO member doing ballet though, since he is an excellent dancer.
+As the Inquisitr previously reported, Kai’s original ambition was to be a ballet dancer, but after some encouragement from his father, he went to an audition hosted by SM Entertainment.
+It’s not hard to imagine the EXO member doing ballet, though, since he is an excellent dancer.

 According to Drama Beans, Korean drama Andante is a coming of age tale where the lead character moves to the countryside.
-If the news of his casting holds true, Kai would play the main character Lee Shi-kyung, a high school student and actress Jung Da Bin would play the female lead.
+If the news of his casting holds true, Kai would play the main character Lee Shi-kyung, a high school student, and actress Jung Da Bin would play the female lead.

 Andante is scheduled to start airing on KBS during the second half of 2017.